UnidentifiedX/Google-Forms-Spammer/README.md

 - Currently cannot answer forms with `<span>`s that are not questions (including images)
 - **Important: Please enter the long version of the form link, i.e. it starts with `https://docs.google.com/forms` rather than `https://forms.gle`**

+**Also very important: Use at your own risk.
+I do not encourage nor endorse any kind of activity that is illegal, causes harm to others, or is morally wrong.**

 ![Image of Google Forms Spamming in action](./images/responses.png)

 What happens after 5000 responses